 “Second, there’s a full-length carbon fiber plate and this carbon fiber plate adds a lot of stiffness and stability to the shoe, as well.”

 The science behind how the Vapor Fly foam plate system works still isn’t entirely clear.
-But what is is that this technology could be transformative for the sport.

 Last year, Burns co-authored a paper in which he argued for a compromise between those who would like to see the shoes banned from competition and those who see the Vapor Fly as the next step in the sports technological innovation.